omargomez2/Multi-Disease-Predictor/README.md

 ## ⚠️ Disclaimer

-This application is for **educational and demonstration purposes only**.
-It is not intended for real-world medical use or diagnosis.
+This app is for **educational and demonstration purposes only**.
+It is based on synthetic data and is not a diagnostic tool.
+Always consult a healthcare professional for real medical concerns.

 ## 📫 Contact